OpenClaw rebuilding my family's farm website - Here's what surprised me

 Thoughts on product management, AI, and test automation.

-The product craft as we know it has evolved dramatically
+The product craft as we know it has evolved dramatically from utility to empathy

 There's no such thing called work-life balance